terminalpilot/blog.github.io/_posts/2020-01-15-picklerick_writeup.md

 could just as easily google.
 As you saw with 'Less', a simple google search pointed me directly to the main solution.\
 \
-Doing write-ups for CTF\'s helps create a professional portfolio, also helps me really learn and own the solutions, and helps other people learn the CTF.\
+Doing write-ups for CTF\'s helps create a professional portfolio and also helps me really learn and own the solutions, and helps other people learn the CTF\'s.\
 \
-If you are reading through this and have any comments/ suggestions on how I can improve the next write-up.
-I\'ll try every write up to explain not only how I found the flags but my process and struggles.
-Please let me know.
-Via this form:\
+If you are reading through this and have any comments/ suggestions on how I can improve this writeup or write-ups in the future; Please reach out to me on discord username: terminalpilot or jon.magee@protonmail.com.
+My goals with writeups are to help others come to the solution, explain my process, and explain my struggles.